|

 and NOT reflect back into the car thus no cancellation...

-This picture it represents the speaker box being moved to the rear of the trunk
+This picture above represents the speaker box being moved to the rear of the trunk

 with the speakers aiming forward.
 The waves are a little closer to being in